 What is Lassi?

 Lassi (pronounced luh-ssi) is a popular, and traditional yogurt-based drink, sweet or salty, from the Indian subcontinent.
-It is made by blending yogurt with water (or milk), sugar or salt, and flavorings like ground cardamom, cumin, etc.
+It is made by blending yogurt with water (or milk), sugar or salt, and flavorings like ground cardamom, roasted cumin powder, etc.

-Lassi is served in most Punjabi homes as a side with breakfast or a meal.
-You can also easily find it on the menu of most North Indian restaurants, and Dhabas.
+Lassi is commonly served in most Punjabi homes as a side with breakfast or a meal.
+It is also a staple on the menu of most North Indian restaurants and dhabas.

 Traditionally, it is made with a handheld wooden churner (mathani) or wire whisk in a large pot.
 However, you can use a regular blender or an immersion blender to make it.

-- Plain Yogurt: Use thick, homemade whole-milk yogurt.
-You can use store-bought yogurt as well.
+- Plain Yogurt: Use thick, homemade whole-milk yogurt for the best results.
+You can also use store-bought yogurt.
 Greek Yogurt also works well in the recipe, add more water to thin it out.

 - Milk (or Water): You will need a liquid to thin out the yogurt.
 Use chilled whole milk for a creamier lassi.
 For a lighter lassi version, use 2% milk or water.
 Note: if the yogurt is too sour, use chilled milk instead of water.